clhenrick/clhenrick.io/content/blog/2025-02-01-react-a11y-modal-dialog.md

 );
 ```

-One thing to note about this solution is that we need to take care with when we call the `onClose` callback prop.
-If we are animating the dialog's close event, then we probably don't want to update the Modal component's children until it is hidden.
+One thing to note about this solution is that we need to take care with when we call the Modal's `onClose` callback prop.
+If we are animating the dialog's close event, then we probably don't want to update the Modal component's children until it is hidden, otherwise we might suddenly show the Modal's contents in an unexpected state prior to it being hidden.

-how we unmount the Modal and its children if we are animating the Modal when showing and hiding it.
-If we unmount it too soon, it could break the animation.

 ### Dialog Animation challenges